taci4min/CypherTestBin/images/README.md

 ## Deploy
 ### Start
 ![](./GCP/start.png)
+#### Please note:
-Please note: The estimated cost shown on the Google Cloud Marketplace does not include Google Cloud’s network cost.
+The estimated cost shown on the Google Cloud Marketplace does not include Google Cloud’s network cost.
 On average, the network cost should be around $10/mo.
-You can find out more about network service pricing from Google Cloud.Deploying and joining the Cypherium network is as simple as a few clicks.
+You can find out more about network service pricing from Google Cloud(https://cloud.google.com/network-tiers/pricing).Deploying and joining the Cypherium network is as simple as a few clicks.
 From our marketplace page,click on the “Launch on Compute Engine” button, and you should be able to see the following page to configure your instance.
 ### Edit